crsf-wg/crsf/README.md

 The CRSFWG aims at providing a series of authoritative specifications for the CRSF protocol and future extensions.

-As of now, the first milestone is to provide an accurate documentation of the existing implementations.
+As of now, the first milestone is to provide a [accurate documentation](https://github.com/crsf-wg/crsf/wiki) of the existing implementations.